dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 ## Points to Remember:
 * All fields you wish to have available for reporting in the Redistricting Extension, must be included in the student table before geocoding is started

-* Data from related tables must be physically joined to the geocoded student table prior to using the student data in the Redistricting Extension.
+* Data from related tables must be physically joined to the geocoded student table prior to using the student data in Data Setup for use in redistricting plans.

 * No null values or special characters can be in these fields before attempting to create a new redistricting plan.

 ## For More Information:
-Students must be geocoded by residence in order to perform redistricting and to obtain realistic projections (using the SchoolSite Pro Projection Extension).
+Students must be geocoded by residence in order to perform redistricting and to obtain realistic forecasts (using the SchoolSite Pro Forecast Extension).
 For more information on how to geocode, see the ArcGIS help file or the Getting to Know ArcGIS manual.